The GOP Is Going To Crazy Lengths To Dismantle Obamacare

 In a letter to Congress, a coalition made up of America’s Health Insurance Plans (AHIP), the American Academy of Family Physicians, the American Hospital Association, the American Medical Association, the Blue Cross Blue Shield Association, and the Federation of American Hospitals tried to dissuade lawmakers from eliminating the mandate.

-"Repealing the individual mandate without a workable alternative will reduce enrollment, further destabilizing an already fragile individual and small group health insurance market on which more than 10 million Americans rely," the coalition of top health groups wrote.
+"Repealing the individual mandate without a workable alternative will reduce enrolment, further destabilising an already fragile individual and small group health insurance market on which more than 10 million Americans rely," the coalition of top health groups wrote.

 Related Video: